-What Is Religious Discrimination and Accommodation?
+What Is Religious Discrimination?

-Conditions of employment include decisions about promotions, job transfers, attire not in the dress code that is required by religious beliefs, and providing the time necessary for religious practice.
+Religious discrimination is prohibited by Title VII of the Civil Rights Act of l964.
+According to this Act, employers may not hire, fire, or segregate employees based on religious belief.
+Nor can they make conditions of employment based on religion.
+Conditions of employment include decisions about promotions, job transfers, attire not in the dress code that is required by religious beliefs (such as a head covering), and providing the time necessary for religious practice.

 Employers are required to enforce a religious discrimination-free workplace in which employees are able to practice their religious beliefs without harassment.
 Employers must permit employees to engage in religious expression unless the religious expression would impose an undue hardship on the employer.